ietf-wg-deleg/draft-ietf-deleg-requirements/draft-wirelela-deleg-requirements.md

 * DELEG should facilitate the use of new DNS transport mechanisms, including those already defined by DNS-over-TLS (DoT {{?RFC7858}}), DNS-over-HTTPS (DoH {{?RFC8484}}), and DNS-over-QUIC (DoQ {{?RFC9520}}).
 It should easily allow the adoption of new transport mechanisms.

-* DELEG should make clear all of the necessary details for contacting a Service Access Point -- its protocol, port, and any other data that would be required to initiate a DNS query.
+* DELEG should make clear all of the necessary details for contacting a service access point -- its protocol, port, and any other data that would be required to initiate a DNS query.

 * DELEG should minimize transaction cost in its usage.
 This includes, but is not limited to, packet count, packet volume, and the amount of time it takes to resolve a query.